Last fact-checked: 24 February 2020

-We make the process easy - book online, phone us for free, e-mail us or use our online chat.
+We make the process easy: schedule your appointment online at any time of the day or night, at no charge to you.
+Or phone us tollfree, e-mail us or use our online chat.
 We're always happy to talk you through your dental care with one of our Mexicali dentists, so please feel free to get in touch.
 Compare our fantastic prices and book with Dental Departures for the best prices available.

 Medina, Jennifer.
 Mexicali Tour: From Tummy Tuck to Root Canal.
 New York Times.
 27 June 2012. https://www.nytimes.com/2012/06/28/health/mexicali-lures-american-tourists-with-medical-care.html?pagewanted=all&_r=0

 Lonely Planet.
 Top Things to do in Mexicali.
 2016. https://www.lonelyplanet.com/mexico/mexicali/top-things-to-do/a/poi/361472